Cmagor1819/team-7-project3/README.md

-# Bitcoin
-## An Analysis of the First Cryptocurrency
+# Bitcoin: An Analysis of the First Cryptocurrency

 ## Team Members:
 - Michele Aguilar